 Mr. Fahey joined Mariner in 2012 and is a Portfolio Manager for the Firm and also serves as the Portfolio Manager for Mariner’s Fund of Fund business.
 He had previously been Co-Founder and Chief Investment Officer of Rockwood Investment Management, LLC from 2008 to 2012.
 While at Rockwood, Mr. Fahey managed various separate accounts for Mariner.
 Prior, he served as Head of High Yield, Distressed and Leveraged Loan Trading for CIBC World Markets, Inc. from 2000 to 2007.
 From 1993 to 1999, Mr. Fahey was Co-Founder and Head of High Yield and Distressed Trading at Chase Securities, Inc. Mr. Fahey’s career began at Lehman Brothers in 1984 where he ultimately held the title of Senior Vice President and was Co-Head of High Yield Trading.
 Mr. Fahey graduated magna cum laude from Boston University with a BS in Finance.

 Mr. Finnerty is a Co-Portfolio Manager for the Galton commingled vehicles and managed accounts.
 Mr. Finnerty joined Mariner in 2005 and formerly was a founding principal of Mariner FI Capital Group, LLC, a trading team within Mariner that provided day-to-day portfolio management services to an agency mortgage related hedge fund (which is no longer in operation).
 Prior to joining Mariner in 2005, he was a Managing Director at JP Morgan Chase running the Mortgage Securities Department since 1999.
 Mr. Finnerty worked at Bear Stearns from 1986 to 1996 where he was a Senior Managing Director holding numerous trading positions, but ultimately heading the Mortgage Securities Department and becoming a member of their Board of Directors.
 Mr. Finnerty also ran the Mortgage Securities Department at UBS from 1996 to 1998 and was Chairman of the Mortgage and Asset Backed Division of the Bond Market Association in 2003.
-He currently serves as a Director of Drive Shack Inc., as well as a Director of publicly traded REIT New Residential Corp (NRZ – NYSE).
-Mr. Finnerty is a member of the Board of Trustees at Loyola University Maryland and is a member of their endowment Investment Committee.
-Mr. Finnerty graduated from St. Johns University with a B.S. in Communication Arts and a minor in Economics.
+He currently serves as a Director of publicly traded REIT New Residential Corp (NRZ – NYSE).
+Mr. Finnerty has served two 4 year terms on the Board of Trustees at Loyola University Maryland including his time as Chairman of their endowment Investment Committee.
+Mr. Finnerty graduated from St. John’s University with a B.S. in Communication Arts and a minor in Economics.

 Mr. Gunnerson joined Mariner in 2014 as Co-Head and Portfolio Manager of Mariner’s Leveraged Credit Team.
 Prior to joining Mariner, Mr. Gunnerson served as the Co-Head of this same group under its prior name, ORIX Proprietary Investing, while employed at ORIX USA.
 Prior to that, Mr. Gunnerson was a Portfolio Manager at Highland Capital Management.
 At Highland, Mr. Gunnerson was actively managing the financial institutions portfolio, making investments across the capital structure.
 Previously, he worked as an Associate for Citigroup in the Global Capital Markets division.
 At Citigroup, he was responsible for selling primary and secondary leveraged loans.
 Before joining Citigroup, Mr. Gunnerson worked at Deutsche Bank Securities as an Investment Banking Analyst in the Chemicals industry team and successfully completed several M&A transactions.
 Mr. Gunnerson received a Bachelor of Science degree in International Finance from Brigham Young University in 2000 and a Masters of Business Administration from the University of Southern California in 2005.